djagerif/comfort2mqtt/DOCS.md

       optimistic: false
       on_command_type: "first"
 ```
-Please take note of the `Light` examples above.
-Comfort II Ultra supports both Unsigned 8-bit and Signed 16-bit values however, many integrations like Clipsal C-BUS, uses Unsigned 8-bit values and sets Counter values to E.G. 0xFF(255) for the 'On' state and 0x00(0) for the 'Off' state.
+Comfort II Ultra supports both Unsigned 8-bit and Signed 16-bit values however, many integrations like Clipsal C-BUS, uses Unsigned 8-bit values and sets Counter values to send 0xFF(255) for the 'On' and 0x00(0) for the 'Off' state.
 If you have a Comfort II Ultra integration that is different to the example above then adjust your `On` integer value accordingly.

-The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable CFL-type light mapped to Comfort Counters.
-You could map your Non-Dimmable Lights to Comfort Flags instead.
+The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable CFL-type light both mapped to their own Comfort Counters.
+You could map your Non-Dimmable Lights to Comfort Flags instead which would in the same manner as Counters except the states are only `0` or `1`.

 ## Hardware and Interface support

 This Add-on was specifically developed for the Comfort II Ultra range of Alarm Systems with File System type `34`.
 Firmware as tested, is `7.201`.
-If any other Comfort system, or firmware lower than `7.201`, is used then results may be unpredictable.
+If any other Comfort system, or firmware other than `7.201`, is used then results may be unexpected.

 The following Cytech Universal Communications Modules (UCM) Ethernet modules are supported: